-Editor’s Note: This article by Patricia Kime is part of MOAA’s 2020-21 TRICARE Guide, brought to you by MOAA Insurance Plans, administered by Mercer Consumer.
+Editor’s Note: This article by Patricia Kime is part of MOAA’s 2020-21 TRICARE Guide, brought to you by MOAA Insurance Plans, administered by Association Member Benefits Advisors (AMBA).
 A version of the guide appeared in the November 2020 issue of Military Officer magazine.

 TRICARE has come a long way since its evolution from the Civilian Health and Medical Program of the United States, or CHAMPUS, in the early 1990s.
 And if the past 27 years are any indication, the program will continue to evolve as populations shift, patients change and the Pentagon continues to figure out how to manage costs and provide health care to millions.

 With roots based in a system established to provide care for non-active-duty patients — originally on a space-available basis at military hospitals and clinics — TRICARE has grown to a $14.4 billion program serving nearly 9.6 million beneficiaries, including 1.4 million active-duty troops.